Teen Town (TV series)

-Teen Town was a Detroit based music variety show that ran in syndication in the mid-1960s.
-It was hosted by legendary Motor City DJ Robin Seymour.
-In its brief run, the show featured well-known acts like The Supremes with Diana Ross, The Temptations, The Miracles with Smokey Robinson, Marvin Gaye, Martha & the Vandellas, Stevie Wonder, and the Parliaments.
+Teen Town is a Detroit based music variety show that ran in syndication in the mid-1960s.
+It was hosted by local DJ Robin Seymour.
+In its brief run, the show featured acts like The Supremes, The Temptations, Smokey Robinson and The Miracles, Marvin Gaye, Martha & the Vandellas, Stevie Wonder, and the Parliaments.
 Clips from the show are often used in Motown documentaries.
 Rights to surviving footage of the show are now owned by Research Video.